They assist in reducing people’s exposure to chemicals which pose risks to health from water, air and land.

 How much do toxicologists and epidemiologists make?

-Their average salary is about 69,660$ with steady job growth.
+The average salary for toxicologists is about 69,600$ with steady job growth.
 This pay scale is about average if you account for all environmental science careers.

 Do bench jobs or non-bench jobs pay higher?